MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-deploy-vm-with-secret.md

 ms.lastreviewed: 01/14/2019

 ---
-# Create a VM using a secure password stored in Azure Stack Key Vault
+# Deploy an Azure Stack VM using a password stored in Key Vault

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*